 We used generalized linear mixed models (GLMM) to examine how patterns of range shifts were related to regional variation and species’ traits defined below.
 All GLMM models used a logit link and were run in R with the ‘lme4’ package.
 Species was included as a random effect and model performance was assessed by AIC.
-We first used GLMMs to evaluate what factors were associated with whether a range shift occurred or not (as a binary variable).
-Widespread species (n = 2) were excluded from this analysis.
-We defined 12 models comprised of a null model (intercept only) and all additive combinations and one-way interactions between 3 categorical explanatory variables: (1) Limit (upper or lower elevation range limit), (2) Region (Lassen, Sequoia, Yosemite), and (3) Zone (low or high elevation species).
-Second, to resolve interaction effects associated with Zone, we then analyzed low elevation and high elevation species separately, retaining Limit and Region variables.
+We first used GLMMs to evaluate what factors were associated with occurrence of a range shift (as a binary variable).
+Widespread species (P. maniculatus and O. beecheyi) were excluded from this analysis.
+We defined 12 models comprised of a null model (intercept only) and all additive combinations and one-way interactions between 3 categorical explanatory variables: (1) limit (upper or lower elevation range limit), (2) region (Lassen, Sequoia, Yosemite), and (3) zone (low or high elevation species).
+Second, to resolve interaction effects associated with zone, we then analyzed low elevation and high elevation species separately, retaining limit and region variables.

-To evaluate our hypotheses relating to range shifts across species and regions, we used one-sided binomial tests to evaluate whether upslope shifts were the most common across regions (Hypothesis 1), whether range contractions were more likely in high elevation species and conversely, whether range expansions were more common in low elevation species (Hypothesis 2), and to evaluate whether the patterns of range shifts of species from Yosemite were consistent in the other regions (Hypothesis 3).
-For each of these analyses, we included only those species showing significant shifts determined from the Pfa analysis above.
+We used one-sided binomial tests to evaluate whether upslope shifts were the most common across regions (Prediction 1), whether range contractions were more likely in high elevation species and range expansions were more common in low elevation species (Prediction 2), and to evaluate whether the patterns of range shifts were consistent across regions (Prediction 3).
+For each of these analyses, we included only those species exhibiting significant shifts determined from the Pfa analysis above.

 Climatic nearest neighbor

-We examined spatial heterogeneity in climate change by identifying the nearest climatic neighbors of historical localities under modern climate conditions, following the approach described in Tingley et al. (2012).
+We examined spatial heterogeneity in climate change (Prediction 4) by identifying the nearest climatic neighbors of historical localities under modern climate conditions, following the approach described in Tingley et al. (2012).
 Using four standard Bioclim variables (mean annual temperature, B1; maximum temperature of the warmest month, B5; minimum temperature of the coldest month, B6; and mean annual precipitation, B12) from the Parameter-elevation Regressions on Independent Slope Model (PRISM; Daly et al. 2002) at a resolution of 30 arc-second (1 km2), we calculated 20-year averages for the historical (1910-1930) and modern (1989-2009) survey periods.
-Climatic distances for each of the Bioclim variables were calculated between each historical locality and all modern era PRISM grid cells within the same region, which was defined by a 20-kilometer buffer around the minimum convex polygon that encompassed all survey sites.
+Climatic distances for each of the Bioclim variables were calculated between each historical locality and modern era PRISM grid cells within the same region, which was defined by a 20-kilometer buffer around the minimum convex polygon that encompassed all survey sites.
 For each historical site, we identified the 5% of modern cells that were nearest climatically.
 This was calculated separately for each climatic variable using the Euclidian distance.
 We subtracted the elevation of the historical site from the average elevation of the modern nearest climate neighbor cells; positive values indicated upslope movement in climate space.
 We recorded these values (positive or negative) for the two historical localities defining the upper and lower limits of each species on each transect.
-These values provided a climate-based prediction for movement of species at their range limits for each region (i.e. upslope or downslope).
-We compared these climate-data derived models to a naïve “overall warming model” that assumes an increased temperature at all grid cells over the same time period.
-The overall warming model therefore always predicts upslope movements of species.
+These values provided a climate-based prediction for movement of species at their range limits for each region (i.e., upslope or downslope).
+We compared these climate-data derived models to an “overall warming model” that assumes an increased temperature at all grid cells over the same time period, which always predicted upslope movements.